coldbrewcloud/tutorial-wordpress/README.md

 _*In this tutorial, `--disable-keypair` flag was used to skip assigning EC2 key pairs to ECS Container Instances, but, that's not recommended if you need to access the instances directly (e.g. via SSH)._

+_*It will take a couple of minutes until the cluster have computing capacity because EC2 Instances (ECS Container Instances) need to _

 ## 4. Deploy App

 Now you use [deploy](https://github.com/coldbrewcloud/coldbrew-cli/wiki/CLI-Command:-deploy) command to build the Docker container image and deploy it to AWS ECS.